Stephen E. Ambrose: Writings

 Ambrose's earliest works concerned the American Civil War.
 He wrote biographies of the generals Emory Upton and Henry Halleck, the first of which was based on his dissertation.

 Early in his career, Ambrose was mentored by World War II historian Forrest Pogue.
 In 1964, Ambrose took a position at Johns Hopkins as the Associate Editor of the Eisenhower Papers, a project aimed at organizing, cataloging and publishing Eisenhower's principal papers.
 From this work and discussions with Eisenhower emerged an article critical of Cornelius Ryan's The Last Battle, which had depicted Eisenhower as politically naîve, when at the end of World War II he allowed Soviet forces to take Berlin, thus shaping the Cold War that followed.
 Ambrose expanded this into a book, Eisenhower and Berlin, 1945: The Decision to Halt at the Elbe (1967).
 Ambrose was aided in the book's writing by comments and notes provided by Eisenhower, who read a draft of the book.

 In 1964, Ambrose was commissioned to write the official biography of the former president and five-star general Dwight D. Eisenhower.
-This resulted in a book on Eisenhower's war years, The Supreme Commander (1970) and a two-volume full biography (published 1983 and 1984), which are considered "the standard" on the subject.
+This resulted in a book on Eisenhower's war years, The Supreme Commander (1970), and a two-volume full biography (published in 1983 and 1984), which are considered "the standard" on the subject.
 Regarding the first volume, Gordon Harrison, writing for The New York Times, proclaimed, "It is Mr. Ambrose's special triumph that he has been able to fight through the memoranda, the directives, plans, reports, and official self-serving pieties of the World War II establishment to uncover the idiosyncratic people at its center."
 Ambrose also wrote a three-volume biography of Richard Nixon.
 Although Ambrose was a strong critic of Nixon, the biography was considered fair and just regarding Nixon's presidency.